Water Quality Consists of these Eight Important Components:

 There are two ways to test your oxygen levels–the cheap way and the expensive way.
 The cheap way involves an inexpensive Test Kit that gives you the DO (dissolved oxygen) level.
 It takes a little time and is not precise but gives you a ball-park number.
 Then there’s the DO Meter, which costs anywhere from one hundred seventy to a thousand dollars.
 It’s fast and precise for a price.

-Our Food Forever™ Growing Systems provide the water quality measuring devices and starter Additives you’ll need so becoming a food independent Aquaponic Farmer is actually a no-brainer.
+Our STEM & Family PLUG & GROW™ Food Growing Systems provide everything you'll need including the water quality measuring devices and starter Additives.
+So becoming a food independent Aquaponics Farmer is actually a no-brainer.
 All you need do is to add your choice of fish and grow some veggies.
 As is explained on our About Page, Grace and Oliver had never grown food in their lives, let alone raised fish.
 They started out as novices too, perhaps just like you.

 What is Alkalinity?